 Because admitted candidates will have completed their J.D. degree, the anticipated course of study toward the Ph.D. is three years in residence.
 In their first two semesters, Ph.D. candidates will enroll in courses designed to help them acquire the background and research skills they need to complete a dissertation in their field of interest and to prepare them for qualifying examinations that are designed to test the depth and breadth of the literacies and skills they have acquired.
 During their second year, candidates will prepare a dissertation prospectus and begin work on a dissertation.
 The dissertation may take the form of either three law review articles or a book-length manuscript and will make up a portfolio of writing that will be essential for success in the job market..
 Ph.D. candidates will receive the full support of Yale Law School’s Law Teaching Program, which has had remarkable success in placing graduates in tenure-track positions at law schools.

 Applications for admission to the Ph.D. in Law Program will be available starting on August 15.
 The deadline for submission of all materials is no later than December 15.
-Applicants to the Ph.D. in Law Program must have completed a J.D. degree at a United States law school before they apply for admission.
-Any questions about the program may be directed to Gordon Silverstein, Assistant Dean for Graduate Programs (email@example.com).
+Applicants to the Ph.D. in Law Program must complete a J.D. degree at a United States law school before they matriculate and begin the Ph.D.
+Program.
+Any questions about the program may be directed to Gordon Silverstein, Assistant Dean for Graduate Programs (firstname.lastname@example.org).